 Los Angeles has inspired “California-cool” fashion trends all over the world.
 From the high fashion shops on Rodeo Drive to the chic boutiques of the beach cities, Los Angeles offers shopping for every style.
 Top shopping enclaves include Rodeo Drive, the Fashion District in Downtown L.A., The Grove, Beverly Center, Hollywood & Highland, Americana at Brand in Glendale, Westfield Century City, Robertson Boulevard, Melrose Avenue, The Citadel Outlets, Third Street Promenade and Santa Monica Place.
 Throughout L.A., visitors will find eclectic shopping neighborhoods, museum gift shops and several outlets for bargain shoppers.

-As the sixth largest hotel market in the U.S., Los Angeles offers 997 hotels with more than 98,000 hotel rooms.
+As the sixth largest hotel market in the U.S., Los Angeles offers 1,008 hotels with more than 98,600 hotel rooms.
 Accommodations are conveniently located near prized attractions, museums and public transportation, ranging from value to luxury and simplistic to trendy.
-With 15 new hotels opening in 2016, Los Angeles’ hotel community continues to grow along with the tourism industry.
+With multiple new hotels opening in 2017, Los Angeles’ hotel community continues to grow along with the tourism industry.

 Some of the world’s best-known and most iconic landmarks and attractions call Los Angeles home: the Hollywood Sign; Griffith Observatory; the Getty Center; the Walt Disney Concert Hall at the Music Center in Downtown L.A.; the Hollywood Walk of Fame; the TCL Chinese Theatre; Space Shuttle Endeavour at the California Science Center; the Battleship USS Iowa located at the Port of Los Angeles in San Pedro; Air Force One at the Ronald Regan Library; and Universal Studios Hollywood, with its new dynamic immersive experience, “The Wizarding World of Harry Potter™” opening in April 2016.